Bankruptcy and Collections

-Having trouble paying your bills?
+Are you having trouble paying your bills?
 Bankruptcy is a legal way to get rid of certain debts and give you a fresh start.
-You may not need to file bankruptcy because you're already protected.
-Read this to find out if bankruptcy could help you.
+But some people may not need to file bankruptcy - read this article to learn more.

 If you are behind in paying your bills, someone will probably contact you to collect the money you owe.
 You might owe money on a car loan, credit card accounts, medical bills, utility bills, home mortgage and others.